IMF mission to visit Kiev in November

-KIEV, Nov 7 (Reuters) - An International Monetary Fund mission will visit Kiev from Nov.
-11 to 25 to check on the status of Ukraine’s conflict-hit economy and its progress under a $17 billion bailout programme, the IMF’s Ukraine representative Jerome Vacher said on Friday.
+KIEV (Reuters) - An International Monetary Fund mission will visit Kiev from Nov.
+11 to 25 to check on the status of Ukraine’s conflict-hit economy and its progress under a $17 billion bailout program, the IMF’s Ukraine representative Jerome Vacher said on Friday.

 “The mission will discuss with the authorities the current economic situation, progress under the program, and their policies to maintain macroeconomic and financial stability and revive growth,” Vacher said in a statement.